Butterfly gardening: Problems

-In addition to its low levels of cardiac glycosides, A. tuberosa has rough leaves, which are also unattractive to egg-laying monarchs.
-As a result of these factors, reproducing monarchs do not typically use A. tuberosa as a host plant for their offspring.
-Although the plant's colorful flowers provide nectar for many adult butterflies, A. tuberosa may therefore be less suitable for use in butterfly gardens than are other milkweed species.
+A. tuberosa also has rough leaves and a layer of trichomes, which may inhibit oviposition or decrease a female's ability to sense leaf chemicals.
+As a result of these factors, reproducing monarchs lay fewer eggs on A. tuberosa than they do on most other milkweeds.
+While the plant's colorful flowers provide nectar for many adult butterflies, A. tuberosa may therefore be less suitable for use in butterfly gardens and monarch waystations than are other milkweed species.

 Breeding monarchs prefer to lay eggs on swamp milkweed (A. incarnata).
-A. incarnata is therefore often planted in butterfly gardens and "Monarch Waystations" to help sustain the butterfly's populations.
+A. incarnata is therefore often planted in butterfly gardens and monarch waystations to help sustain the butterfly's populations.

 However, A. incarnata is an early successional plant that usually grows at the margins of wetlands and in seasonally flooded areas.
 The plant is slow to spread via seeds, does not spread by runners and tends to disappear as vegetative densities increase and habitats dry out.
 Although A. incarnata plants can survive for up to 20 years, most live only two-five years in gardens.
 The species is not shade-tolerant and is not a good vegetative competitor.